fsaantiago/fsaantiago/README.md

 ## Hi there!
 I'm Fernando Santiago 👋

-🚀 I'm a Software Developer exploring Back-end, Front-end and Mobile skills!
+🚀 I'm a Software Developer with experience in Back-end, Front-end and Mobile solutions.

 #### Talking about Personal Stuff:
 🛠   I'm currently evolving my programming/coding skills.